 Awesome Moments: Any time Ralf's Galactica Phantom succeeds in hitting the opponent.
 Even more so against human opponents, since they are ten times less likely to fall for it than the AI.
 (For those needing further clarification, the Galactica Phantom is absurdly powerful [to the point that it had to be toned down from its OHKO status in '98], but also has an ungodly charge time; a fully-powered one requires seven or eight seconds.
 It is, essentially, a Death or Glory Attack cranked Up to Eleven.)

-Complete Monster: Rugal Bernstein is quite probably the most evil villain SNK has ever come up with.
-Unlike other villains, Rugal does evil for the sake of being evil.
-We're talking about a man who owns one of the world's biggest weapons manufacturers, has a BIG influence on global politics, is capable of causing World War III, and killed God-knows-how-many martial artists just to bathe their bodies in liquid bronze and make them into decorative statues for his yacht, FOR SPORT.
-And that's not even going into Heidern's backstory, where we find out that Rugal slaughtered all 50 soldiers in the guy's squad before killing his wife and daughter, who he had previously kidnapped, just for the fun of it, and topping it off with gouging out Heidern's left eye and leaving him to live in despair.
+Complete Monster: Rugal Bernstein does evil for the sake of being evil.
+He owns one of the world's biggest weapons manufacturers, has a BIG influence on global politics, is capable of causing World War III, and killed many martial artists just to bathe their bodies in liquid bronze and make them into decorative statues for his yacht.
+In Heidern's backstory, where we find out that Rugal slaughtered all 50 soldiers in the guy's squad before killing his wife and daughter, who he had previously kidnapped, just for the fun of it, and topping it off with gouging out Heidern's left eye and leaving him to live in despair.

 Kyo/Yuri.
 It has a surprising fan following that's quite impressive for two characters who are on decent terms, but barely know each other.
 Two official KOF pictures of them being together only adds more fuel to the fire.